 - From Women’s Suffrage to the ERA | Retro Report (grades 9-12): A rare look at the fight for equal rights for women.
 This Retro Report includes primary sources like film reels, radio broadcasts, images, and documents of the Women’s Suffrage Movement.

 - Unladylike2020 (grades 6-12): Unladylike2020’s mission is “to inspire, engage and educate audiences in an underrepresented narrative: how women, and in particular women of color, changed America 100+ years ago” (Unladylike2020).
 These videos will transform your instruction and teach students about often unheard-of female pioneers.
 I especially love…

 - Crash Course (grades 9-12): What would literature or history be without women?
-John Green’s engaging series Crash Course takes a look at several women who have influenced art and history alike.
-Check out these topics: Women in the 19th Century, Reader, It’s Jane Eyre, and two episodes on Harper Lee’s To Kill a Mockingbird: Part 1 and Part 2.
+John Green’s engaging series Crash Course covers topics like Women in the 19th Century and Women’s Suffrage.

 - The Lasting Impact of Women in the Civil War | The Good Stuff: Time Capsule (grades 6-12): A comprehensive look at the history of women in the military.
 This video and accompanying questions would be a great introduction to any Women’s History Month unit.
 See the journey to equal military rights for women and what still needs to be done.

 - Unstoppable: The Road to Women’s Rights (grades 3-8): An intriguing documentary following the history of the women’s suffrage movement.
 Students will love the assorted segments that tie history to the present day!